 Select text in any app.
 Press Cmd+Shift+9.
 Potter grabs it, sends it to an LLM, and pastes the rewritten version back.
 The menu bar icon spins while it's working, turns green when it's done.

-You bring your own API key (OpenAI, Anthropic, or Google).
+You bring your own API key (Anthropic or Google).
 Your text goes directly to the provider.
 No account, no middleman, no subscription.

 What it looks like